malvarco/NCurses/How To NCurses/Win10/NCursesPrograms/README.md

-# NCurses examples tested on FreeBSD 13
+# NCurses examples tested on Windows 10

 ### Original sources from:
    * https://github.com/cpressey/ncurses_programs

-## FreeBSD 13 compiling
+## Windows 10 Visual Studio compiling

-For compiling, Ncurses package must be installed.

-Using the Terminal:
-`gcc source.c -o binaryfile -lncurses`

-### In Codeblocks, go to Menu > Project > Build Options...
-    * In Linker settings > Link libraries:
-         + /usr/lib/libncurses.so

-### Run using terminal:
-`./code5`
++ The easiest way is to install PDCurses using the utility Vcpkg (https://vcpkg.io/en/index.html).
++ It's installed using Powershell or Command Prompt.
++ Create a project in Visual Studio and add one source to it.
+It should compile without problems.
++ To use the exe file, you will need the PDCurses.DLL file in the same directory.